-Please consult Eagles360 Addendum for additional information specific to the 2020-2021 school year.

-The school explores a variety of musical literature with students throughout the school year in the general music class.
+Topeka Collegiate explores a variety of musical literature with students throughout the school year, as part of a balanced school experience.
 All students are expected to participate in the planned music concerts.
-Please plan to attend the musical events as a family and stay for the entire performance.
-Topeka Collegiate never intends to "teach" religion through music.
-Rather, our intention is to expose our students to sacred and secular music that is an important part of a balanced school experience in the United States.
+To fully support our student musicians, please plan to attend the musical events as a family and stay for the entire performance.

+While some of the music we perform may have a religious or spiritual aspect, it is not Topeka Collegiate's intent to teach or promote religion through music.
 Students who have a religious objection to performing any musical literature in any concert will be excused from doing so with a note to the Academic Dean from the parent.